 Why do some people get perplexed when they see someone release a massive, master angler-sized catfish?
-After all, catfish, especially larger ones, sure taste good, don’t they?
+After all, catfish, even the larger ones, sure taste good, don’t they?

-So why is it every time we see an angler report or post a mention or picture of a large catfish they have put back in the water, a spirited discussion, no scratch that, a huge dispute ensues over what should or should have not been done with that whopper?
+So why is it every time we see an angler report or a social media post mention or show a picture of a large catfish they have put back in the water, a spirited discussion most likely ensues over what should or should have not been done with that whopper?

 So how do we move beyond flaming the angler who chooses to release a sizeable channel, blue or flathead catfish?

-Allow me to inform you on why I am so passionate about and concerned with that whopper being taken home for the fryer.
+So please let me take this opportunity inform you on why I am so passionate about and concerned with that ‘big un’ with whiskers being taken home for the fryer.

 First, let me say that I have never judged any licensed angler who has kept a large catfish to eat, and I won’t as long as that licensed angler is obeying the laws and regulations set forth by the Nebraska Game and Parks Commission.